Probate

 - Where the deceased dies domiciled outside of the Republic of Ireland, leaving a will in a foreign language

-- Where the deceased dies domiciled outside of the Republic of Ireland leaving a will which has not been proved in the law of domicile and a person other than the executor intends to apply for a Grant within this jurisdiction
+- The deceased died domiciled outside the Republic of Ireland, leaving an unproved will.
+Someone other than the executor plans to apply for a Grant in this jurisdiction.

 - Any other circumstances, which, in the opinion of the Probate Officer, require the assistance of a Solicitor.